-BE for No....
-(Block all eastward trains for No....)
+BE for No. ...
+(Block all eastward trains for No. ...
+BW for No. ...
+(Block all westward trains for No. ...

 BW for No....
 (Block all westward trains for No....)
 Signalman receiving this order will enter on his register sheet the number of train named, and then after complying with Rule 162, if block is clear, respond: I understand BE (or BW as the case may be) for No....
 (Giving number of train or engine which he has just entered on register sheet), signing his personal signal and office call, and will stop and hold all opposing trains until train named has arrived and cleared block.